raymusmunt/solar-tracker/README.md

 - Omron switch endstops
 - LDR mount

-Frame made with wood, attached to pole using satellite dish mounting brackets.
+Frame made with wood, attached to satellite mount with pole clamps.
+Adjustable Solar Panel fixture made from aluminium cornering.

-Worm gearing made with m10 threaded rod and bolt.
+Worm gearing made with m10 threaded rod and nuts.
 Motor Hinge and Captive bolt hinge also using threaded rod and bolts.

 **Electronics**